MalDev Myths

 • Just put code into .text, and data into .data or .rsrc.
 Look normal.

-• Just dont create new PE sections, that stands out.
+• Just don’t create new PE sections, that stand out.

 Entropy

-If you encrypt or compress stuff and put it into a .exe, it will have higher entropy that the surrounding data.
+If you encrypt or compress stuff and put it into a .exe, it will have higher entropy than the surrounding data.
 This can be detected, and will result in an event like:

 Here a graphical example: